Dineshs91/nextjs-twitter-starter/README.md

 }
 ```

+Make sure the header `Content-Type` is set to `application/json`

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

-## Example app
+## Example page

-Navigate to http://localhost:3000/twitter to see an example which displays a Twitter card with a user's information.
+Navigate to http://localhost:3000/twitter to see an example which displays a Twitter card with a Twitter user's information.

+Note: Twitter user is taken from the environment variable `TEST_TWITTER_HANDLE`

 ## Deploy on Vercel